-- A. A few weeks ago I celebrated the funeral of my Dad's sister-in-law, my Aunt Lillian. - 1.
-In my homily I talked about the hope we have as Christians, that thanks to Our Lord's resurrection, we too have the hope of eternal life. - 2.
-Afterwards, one of my cousins told me he had more than hope: he was sure that his mother would be in heaven. - 3.
-I explained that the virtue of hope is more than wishful thinking, as we sometimes use common expressions like, "I hope it won't rain tomorrow" or "I hope I get a raise soon." - B. For Christians, hope is a firm conviction, a theological virtue, which means that it is rooted in faith.
+- A. Once in a funeral homily in my homily I talked about the hope we have as Christians, that thanks to Our Lord's resurrection, we too have the hope of eternal life. - 1.
+Afterwards, the son of the deceased told me he had more than hope: he was sure that his mother would be in heaven. - 2.
+I explained that the virtue of hope is more than wishful thinking. - 3.
+Our Christian hope in eternal life is not like common expressions we often hear, such as, "I hope it won't rain tomorrow" or "I hope I get a raise soon." - B. For Christians, hope is a firm conviction, a theological virtue, which means that it is rooted in faith. - 1.
+In the Letter to the Hebrews, hope is described there as "an anchor of the soul, sure and firm, which reaches into the interior behind the veil" (Hebrews 6:19).

-- 1. Turning again to the Letter to the Hebrews, hope is described there as "an anchor of the soul, sure and firm, which reaches into the interior behind the veil" (Hebrews 6:19). - 2.
-That is why the symbol for the virtue of hope is an anchor, because it is sure and firm. - V. The resurrection of Jesus fills us with hope our new life! - A. The resurrection of Jesus is the central event of the Christian faith. - B. Contrary to what many think, resurrection is not the same thing as belief in the immortality of the soul. - C. Resurrection not is not a restoration of one's former life; it is not a resuscitation. - D. Resurrection is God's gift of a radically new form of life. - VI.
-Perhaps more than anyone, it was our Blessed Mother who brought hope to the disciples those hours after Jesus' death until His resurrection. - A. It is Our Lady who will hope back to us as well. - B. In the words of St. John Damascene, "Our Lady is rest for those who work, consolation for those who weep, medicine for the sick, harbor for those assailed by storms, pardon for sinners, sweet relief for the sad, comfort for those who implore." - VII.
+- 2. That is why the symbol for the virtue of hope is an anchor, because it is sure and firm. - V. The resurrection of Jesus fills us with hope our new life! - A. The resurrection of Jesus is the central event of the Christian faith. - B. Contrary to what many think, resurrection is not the same thing as belief in the immortality of the soul. - C. Resurrection is not a restoration of one's former life; it is not a resuscitation. - D. Resurrection is God's gift of a radically new form of life. - VI.
+Perhaps more than anyone, it was our Blessed Mother who brought hope to the disciples in those hours after Jesus' death until His resurrection. - A. It is Our Lady who will bring hope back to us as well. - B. In the words of St. John Damascene, "Our Lady is rest for those who work, consolation for those who weep, medicine for the sick, harbor for those assailed by storms, pardon for sinners, sweet relief for the sad, comfort for those who implore." - VII.
 In the end, the message for us this Easter Vigil is that the resurrection of Christ is more than simply a one-day celebration.
 It is an invitation to make the message of hope and the truth of Easter a way of life, each in our own way, striving to build up courage where there is fear, to bring light where there is darkness, joy where there is sadness, and hope where there is despair. - VIII.
 May God give us this grace.
 Amen.